Painting: Le Brun, 1781

 HOME

-Every true profession establishes a set of 'Best Practices' for its leaders to follow.
+Every profession establishes a set of 'Best Practices' for its leaders to follow.

-This website then, is a statement that even in a large denomination,
+This website then, is a suggestion that every denomination, needs an established set

-And further into the website, I will suggest a set of best practices for email and internet use
+And as we go along through the website, I will suggest best practices for email

 more below: